The Common Program of the People's Republic of China 1949-1954

 5. Religious organizations, such as Christian and Buddhist organizations

-During the war with Japan and during the Civil War, all opponents (the Japanese, GMD and CCP) tried to infiltrate the sects.
-In 1936, Mao published an "Appeal from the Central Soviet Government” to the “Brothers of the Elders’ Society", in which he praised its anti-Qing tradition and called on them to join the anti-Japanese front.
-However, the CCP's acceptance of secret societies was entirely opportunistic; the overarching objective was to assimilate their leaders and render them obsolete by fostering grassroots revolutionary associations that could more effectively address the populace's requirements.
-CCP cadres were quick to establish secret society shrines that served merely as facades for Party cells.
-On 4 January 1949, the Peoples’ Government of North China banned secret societies
+During the war with Japan and the Chinese Civil War, all major opponents, including the Japanese, the GMD, and the CCP, sought to infiltrate secret sects.
+In 1936, Mao issued an "Appeal from the Central Soviet Government" to the "Brothers of the Elders' Society," praising their anti-Qing tradition and urging them to join the anti-Japanese front.
+However, the CCP's acceptance of secret societies was purely opportunistic, with the primary goal of assimilating their leaders and rendering them obsolete by fostering grassroots revolutionary associations that could better serve the people's needs.
+CCP cadres quickly established secret society shrines, which were essentially fronts for Party cells.
+On January 4, 1949, the People's Government of North China officially banned secret societies.

-According to Skinner (1951), there are in March 1950 still 200.000 rebels active in the province of Sichuan.
-He also notices that the secret organization Gelaohui, once a formidable resistance group against the Qing, has now evolved into a network characterized by decentralized structures.
-The various branches and lodges in Sichuan lack a centralized hierarchy, operating independently for business and social purposes, with minimal coordination among neighboring lodges.
+By March 1950, 200,000 rebels were still active in Sichuan province.
+The Gelaohui, once a powerful anti-Qing resistance group, had by this time evolved into a decentralized network lacking unified leadership.
+The various branches and lodges in Sichuan operated independently for business and social purposes, with minimal coordination among neighboring lodges.
 This decentralized approach has left them vulnerable to the Communist threat, as they have failed to unite on a broader scale and reorganize themselves into cohesive underground entities.
-Consequently, the CCP can systematically neutralize the leaders of these secret societies in each locality.
-The Public Security Bureau (PSB) reports that from April 1949 to the conclusion of 1952, the ten largest sects in Henan orchestrated fifty-two "counterrevolutionary uprisings," averaging one per month, while counterparts in Hubei also organized an equal number.
+The CCP systematically neutralized the leaders of these secret societies in each locality.
+From April 1949 to the end of 1952, the Public Security Bureau reported that the ten largest sects in Henan organized 52 "counterrevolutionary uprisings," while sects in Hubei orchestrated a similar number.

-Initially, the PLA apprehended the leaders of the secret sects, particularly those who had collaborated with the Japanese or Nationalists, or who had betrayed Communists to the secret police, followed by their followers.
-This presented challenges as many of the followers were impoverished peasants, initially considered to have a favorable class status by CCP standards.
-Consequently, numerous arrested sect members experienced reclassification to less desirable class statuses during their judicial proceedings.
-Class backgrounds became fluid labels, with individuals often downgraded from poor peasant to middle peasant, or from middle peasant to rich peasant or landlord, along the course of their journey through the judicial process.
+Initially, the PLA targeted the leaders of secret sects, especially those who had collaborated with the Japanese or Nationalists, or who had betrayed Communists.
+However, this posed challenges, as many followers were impoverished peasants, a group traditionally viewed favorably by the CCP.
+As a result, many sect members were reclassified into less desirable class statuses during judicial proceedings, with their backgrounds shifting from poor peasant to middle peasant, or even to rich peasant or landlord.
+Class labels became fluid throughout these judicial processes.

 See Timeline Hukou Introduction 1948-1954

-In the first years of the People's Republic of China, the regime is confronted with a great number of refugees as a result of the civil war and food shortages.
-During the early and mid-1950s, the Ministry of Civil Affairs issued multiple directives reminding local governments of their duty to prevent peasants from fleeing disaster-stricken areas and to facilitate the repatriation of refugees.
-Social stability was prioritized over the welfare of individual peasants, urging them to remain in their villages, work towards restoring production, and place trust in government assurances.
-Consequently, peasants in affected regions heavily relied on relief efforts from both local and central authorities.
-Despite official efforts, government regulations were not consistently enforced, leading to hundreds of thousands of peasants continuing to escape from the "spring shortages" almost annually throughout the 1950s, as indicated by official statistics. (see table 5.1).
+In the early years of the PRC, the new regime faced a significant influx of refugees due to the civil war and widespread food shortages.
+During the early to mid-1950s, the Ministry of Civil Affairs issued numerous directives urging local governments to prevent peasants from fleeing disaster-hit areas and to facilitate the repatriation of refugees.
+Social stability was prioritized over the welfare of individual peasants, encouraging them to stay in their villages, restore production, and trust in government relief promises.
+As a result, peasants in affected regions depended heavily on local and central relief efforts.
+However, despite these official measures, enforcement was inconsistent.
+Official statistics reveal that hundreds of thousands of peasants continued to flee during the "spring shortages" almost every year throughout the 1950s (see Table 5.1).

 Source: Wemheuer (2014).
 Page 86

-To control the migration, the CCP introduces already in April 1948 a household register system (Hukou) in the newly liberated areas in the northeast of China.
-During the initial four years of Communist governance in Tianjin, household registration played a minimal role in controlling rural-to-urban migration.
+To control this movement, the CCP had introduced a household registration system (Hukou) as early as April 1948 in newly liberated areas in northeastern China.
+However, in Tianjin, household registration initially played a minimal role in curbing rural-to-urban migration.
+Instead, efforts were focused on maintaining social order, and authorities tried to persuade refugees to return home or migrate to other parts of the country by offering transportation, food, and accommodation.
 For example, in October 1949, Public Security vice director Wan Xiaotang instructed his force to connect household registration with efforts against enemy operatives.
 Hukou police conducted thorough door-to-door inspections, particularly targeting individuals suspected of counterrevolutionary activities.
 Rather than focusing on the exclusion of individuals from rural areas, the Communist leaders' strategy for Tianjin in the early 1950s prioritized maintaining social order.
 The Tianjin administration tried to persuade refugees to go back to their home town or to migrate to other parts of China.
 They provided transportation costs, food and accommodation in the receiving villages.
 Several people took advantage of this deportation program and entered the city to receive free tickets and stipends.
 The underlying idea of this policy was to separate the ‘consumers’ from the ‘producers’ and to get rid of the former and to stimulate the latter.

-The hukou system traces its roots back to the baojia system of population registration and mutual surveillance, which had been refined over centuries.
-However, its origins also draw from 20th-century methods of social control developed in regions under GMD and Japanese governance, as well as in the Communist-led revolutionary zones.
-Additionally, the direct impact of the Soviet passbook system and the involvement of Soviet advisors played a significant role in shaping a social structure conducive to mobilization in support of socialist developmental objectives.
-At the end of 1949, the Hukou system is introduced in cities like Beijing, Tianjin, and Shanghai.
+The Hukou system, which has its roots in the ancient baojia system of population registration and mutual surveillance, was also influenced by social control methods from regions governed by the GMD, Japanese authorities, and Communist revolutionary zones.
+Additionally, the Soviet passbook system and advice from Soviet advisors significantly shaped the development of China's social control mechanisms, which aimed to support socialist developmental goals.
+By the end of 1949, the Hukou system had been implemented in major cities like Beijing, Tianjin, and Shanghai.

 Source: Du (2019)